gmc-code/PC-Microbit-Extension-backup/docs/classes/inheritance.rst

 | Inheritance models an is-a relationship.
-| e.g A dog **is an** animal.
+| e.g. A dog **is an** animal.
 The dog is a specialized version of an animal.
 Animal is the parent class.
 Dog is the child class.

 | Use Inheritance when the child classes have common features (variables/attributes and functions/methods) with the parent class.
 | The child class inherits from the parent class.